LDAP (Lightweight Directory Access Protocol)

 User Attribute Mapping (User attr map):

 This setting specifies how user attributes in LDAP correlate with user attributes in your system.
-For example, you can map the LDAP attribute "cn" to the system's username.
+Since ParkPow authenticates users exclusively by email, the LDAP account must have an email attribute, and the email key must be mapped to it.

 Example: